 - Do not cross into lanes separated by lines that are solid.

-- Use proper seat belts and car safety seats for children.
+- Always use your seat belts and car safety seats for children.

 - Before driving make sure you have your driver’s license, registration, and insurance card with you.